selene-huang/sidney-blog/docs/_posts/2024-06-04-lab-meeting-notes.md

 Next up was Stuart’s presentation.
 The key points:

 - This paper was inspired by a recent paper on 500 B.C. extinction events (mine), whose narrow focus on a specific time period renders the results ungeneralizable (I will render _him_ ungeneralizable)
-- He compiled all field reports from the watcher’s archives and created a database of all recorded extinction events in alternate timelines, then added in known extinction events from the past century in our current timeline
+- He compiled all field reports from the Archives and created a database of all recorded extinction events in alternate timelines, then added in known extinction events from the past century in our current timeline
 - He finds that 96.3% of species who are extinct in this timeline have also gone extinct in alternate timelines, and 87% of them within ten years of each other
 - He proposes, with some refinements, using survivability within timelines as an overall indicator of evolutionary fitness of a species